 March Madness brackets: How often we pick NCAA tournament upsets

-History has shown they happen frequently enough with the higher seeds that you at least want to pay attention to them, and pick enough to steal a few important points in the first round.
+History has shown they happen frequently enough that you at least want to pay attention to them.
+And they happen frequently enough that you might want to pick enough of them to steal a few important points in the first round.

-The data is below, but here are some things we learned.
+The data is below, but here are some things we learned:

-- The NCAA tournament selection committee does a pretty solid job seeding teams considering the on-court win percentage in the round of 64.
+- The NCAA tournament selection committee does a solid job seeding teams considering the on-court win percentage in the round of 64.
 The graph goes in a smooth line with 5-6 seeds and 8-9 seeds interchangeable based on results.